 Working hours: 10:00 – 17:30

 This is the furthest attraction from Kutaisi on this list.
 However, if you have a car it should be very easy to get there on a day trip as it takes less than 90 minutes to get there from Kutaisi.
 The roads are good and there’s parking close to the canyon entrance.
 There are several daily bus/marshrutkas from Kutaisi to Martvili costing 4 GEL, each way.

 Hotels and guesthouses are very cheap in Georgia and in Kutaisi isn’t an exception!
 In fact, Kutaisi is even less expensive than in Tbilisi or Batumi, and they are good.
-There is a few incredible value for money deals in Kutaisi.
+There are a few incredible value-for-money deals in Kutaisi.
 If you are staying in Kutaisi these are our recommendations.

 Best guest houses in Kutaisi

 This is our favorite guesthouse in Kutaisi. despite not speaking much English, the owners are very nice, making you feel at home.
 The room is very comfortable and after a day hiking and traveling it feels like haven!
 Breakfast is usually included in the night rate and it includes coffee, toast, eggs, and even tomatoes!
 We just loved our stay in Sisi Guesthouse.

 Sun Guesthouse is another great guesthouse, with complimentary breakfast and excellent value for money.
 It’s closer to the city center and very close to Bagrati cathedral, so if are doing Kutaisi without a car, this is a great option also.